salt999/molgenis-theme/README.md

   yarn serve
   ```

-* Post a request body to http://localhost:8080/theme with a tool like Postman
+* Post a request body to the [theme endpoint](http://localhost:8080/theme) with a tool like Postman:

   ```json
   {